instaclustr/terraform-provider-instaclustr/README.md

 ## Contributing

-Firstly thanks!
+Firstly, thanks!
 We value your time and will do our best to review the PR as soon as possible.

 1. [Install golang](https://golang.org/doc/install#install)
 2. Clone repository to: ```$GOPATH/src/github.com/instaclustr/terraform-provider-instaclustr```